The Best MVP Performances from a Non-QB in The Big Game

 Quarterback Bob Griese threw the ball just seven times.
 The playbook was clear: give it to Larry.

-Peyton Manning led the headlines at Super Bowl 50 as he led Denver to victory over Carolina – but he wouldn't have had the fairytale ending to his career without Von Miller.
+Peyton Manning led the headlines at The Big Game 50 as he led Denver to victory over Carolina – but he wouldn't have had the fairytale ending to his career without Von Miller.
 Miller won the game for the Broncos.
 The linebacker nailed 2.5 sacks and two forced fumbles.
 His first strip sack gave Malik Jackson the ball in the Panthers' end zone.
 His second, deep in the fourth quarter, ended any hope of a Panthers comeback.

-The cameras all focused on Manning after the game and many believed he would get the Super Bowl MVP.
-However, there's no disputing that Miller – the fourth Linebacker Super Bowl MVP in history – deserved the award.
+The cameras all focused on Manning after the game and many believed he would get The Big Game MVP.
+However, there's no disputing that Miller – the fourth Linebacker MVP in history – deserved the award.

 New England knew they’d be in for a rough ride when they prepared to face Chicago at the Louisiana Superdome in January 1986.
 The Bears had a formidable defense that had helped them win 15 regular season games.
 The NFL odds all pointed to a Bears win and they didn’t disappoint.
-What’s also unsurprising is a defensive player won the Super Bowl MVP that year.
+What’s also unsurprising is a defensive player won The Big Game MVP that year.

 Richard Dent marshalled the Bears secondary.
 As a team they recorded seven sacks and restricted the Pats to just seven net rushing yards.
 New England's QB Steve Grogan threw a touchdown but also two interceptions.
 Replacement Tony Eason failed to land a pass in six attempts.